-nad information about al Oaeda's plans to launch an attack within the United had extensive connections to various al Qaeda States.
-According to leaders, members of the Taliban, and the al-Zarqawi network, and had arranged meetings o discuss such an attack.
-August 25 between an associate and Letter at 2-3.
-You advised us that medical and psychological assessments completed by a CIA physician and psychologist, and that based on this examination, the medically stable and has no medical contraindications to physician concluded interrogation, including the use of interrogation techniques" addressed in this memorandum.20 Medical and Psychological Assessment of attached to August 2 Rizzo Letter at 1.11

-The psychological assessment found was alert and oriented and his concentration and attention were appropriate."
+CIA believed Gul had information about al Qaeda's plans to launch an attack within the United States.
+According to CIA's information, Gul had extensive connections to various al Qaeda (b)(3) CIAAct leaders, members of the Taliban, and the al-Zarqawi network, and had arranged meetings between an associate and al Qaeda's finance chief to discuss such an attack.
+August 25 Letter at 2-3.
+You advised us that medical and psychological assessments of Gul were completed by a CIA physician and psychologist, and that based on this examination, the physician concluded "that Gul is medically stable and has no medical contraindications to interrogation, including the use of interrogation techniques" addressed in this memorandum.20 Medical and Psychological Assessment of Janat Gul, attached to August 2 Rizzo Letter at 1.21 The psychological assessment found that Gul "was alert and oriented and his concentration and attention were appropriate."
 Id. at 2.
-The psychologist further found processes were clear and logical, there was no evidence of a thought disorder, delusions, or hallucinations[, and t]here were not significant signs of depression, anxiety or other mental disturbance."
+The psychologist further found that Gul's "thought processes were clear and logical; there was no evidence of a thought disorder, delusions, or hallucinations[, and t]here were not significant signs of depression, anxiety or other mental disturbance."
 Id.
-The psychologist evaluated 'psychologically stable, reserved and defensive," and "opined that there was no evidence that the use of the approved interrogation methods would cause any severe or prolonged psychological disturbance Id. at 2.
+The psychologist evaluated Gul as "psychologically stable, reserved and defensive," and "opined that there was no evidence that the use of the approved interrogation methods would cause any severe or prolonged psychological disturbance to Gul."
+Id. at 2.
 Our conclusions depend on these assessments.
 Before using the techniques on other detainees, the CIA would need to ensure, in each case, that all medical and psychological assessments indicate that the detainee is fit to undergo the use of the interrogation techniques.